Bdot42/mfakto/README.txt

 - Your GUI may lag while running mfakto.
 On some Windows systems, the OS may restart the driver or even throw a BSoD in severe cases.
   Try lowering GridSize or NumStreams in your mfakto.ini file.
 Smaller grids should have better responsiveness at a slight performance loss.
-For Windows users, another option is to increase the GPU processing time: https://support.microsoft.com/en-us/help/2665946
+Another option for Windows users is to increase the GPU processing time: https://support.microsoft.com/en-us/help/2665946

 - SievePrimesAdjust is not always optimal.
 Experiment to find the best